SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 * *inheritance*, which enables one class to inherit the characteristics of another;
 * *destructors*, which enable an instance of a class to tidy up after itself; and
-* *type casting*, which enables you to check and interpret the type of a class instance at runtime.
+* *type casting*, which enables you to check and interpret the type of a class instance at runtime

 All of these capabilities are described in more detail below.